 Are you interested in other research areas?
 Do you have career goals that require additional specialties?
-While the majority of MA coursework consists of courses and seminars offered by the SJMC, you may want to consider a graduate minor.
-SJMC faculty members encourage you to enhance your education in communication by completing a minor in a subject related to your research interests or career goals.
+While the majority of MA coursework consists of courses and seminars offered by the HSJMC, you may want to consider a graduate minor.
+HSJMC faculty members encourage you to enhance your education in communication by completing a minor in a subject related to your research interests or career goals.
 The University of Minnesota has many nationally ranked departments with minors that complement the study of mass communication, including: sociology, history, political science, psychology, anthropology, and American studies.

 Change of Status

 If you are interested in research or teaching at the University level and wish to pursue a PhD in mass communication, you can apply for a change of status during your second year of study in the MA program.
-If the SJMC graduate faculty and the Graduate School approve the change of status application, you continue into the mass communication PhD program once the MA degree is completed.
+If the HSJMC graduate faculty and the Graduate School approve the change of status application, you continue into the mass communication PhD program once the MA degree is completed.
 Applications for a change of status are due January 15 and are acted on during the spring semester, when all applications for admission to the graduate program are reviewed.
 The admissions process for the PhD degree is highly competitive, and only students who have excelled during the first year of their MA program should consider applying for a change of status.